phanumat/Documentation/getting-started/first-smartapp.rst

 They define what actually happens when you call ``switch.on()``.
 Let's look at an example to further understand this.

-When you connect a new device to your SmartThings Hub, a Device Handler is picked for it based on the signature the device delivered to the Hub as part of its pairing communication.
+When you connect a new device to your PEA HiVE Hub, a Device Handler is picked for it based on the signature the device delivered to the Hub as part of its pairing communication.
 The Device Handler will have methods defined in it that support that device.
 So in our case, the Device Handler for the specific switch being used will have both ``on()`` and ``off()`` methods defined.
 The actual implementation of these methods vary depending upon the underlying device protocols, but are typically low-level protocol-specific commands to send to the device (like Z-Wave or ZigBee).

-So, when ``switch.on()`` is executed from your SmartApp, the SmartThings platform will look up the Device Handler associated with the device and call its ``on()`` method, which will in turn send the protocol and device-specific command through the Hub to the device.
+So, when ``switch.on()`` is executed from your SmartApp, the PEA HiVE platform will look up the Device Handler associated with the device and call its ``on()`` method, which will in turn send the protocol and device-specific command through the Hub to the device.
 Device Handlers are discussed in the :ref:`device_type_dev_guide` guide.

 ----